ElettraSciComp/witmotion_IMU_ros/README.md

 To determine which kinds of data the actually presented sensor produces, the `message-enumerator` application from an underlying library can be used.

 ## Configuration
 Configuration of the node is done by default via the configuration YAML file [`config.yml`](./config/config.yml).
 But it also can be done using [`roslaunch` XML syntax](https://wiki.ros.org/roslaunch/XML) under the node's internal namespace.
-The single value measurements, like pressure and temperature, are enabled fot the linear calibration because there can be differences in decoding coefficients between the sensors (proven for WT31N and JY901B sensors).
+The single value measurements, like pressure and temperature, are enabled for the linear calibration because there can be differences in decoding coefficients between the sensors (proven for WT31N and JY901B sensors).

 ### Parameters
-- `port` - the virtual kernel device port name, `ttyUSB0` by default
+- `port` - the virtual kernel device name for a port, `ttyUSB0` by default
 - `baud_rate` - port rate value to be used by the library for opening the port, _9600 baud_ by default
 - `polling_interval` - the sensor polling interval in milliseconds.
 If this parameter is omitted, the default value is set up by the library (50 ms).
 - `imu_publisher:`